The Australian Institute of Grants Management has been facilitating grantmaking networking, events and training for more than a decade.

 See our list of workshops, dates and opportunities listed below.

-The Australian Institute of Grants Management is a division of Our Community, which has been providing training and services for grantseekers for more than 15 years.
+The Institute of Community Directors Australia, a division of Our Community, which has been providing training and services for grantseekers for more than 15 years, now offers an online short course for grantseekers.

 We can also provide tailored grantseeking, fundraising and governance training for your grantseekers - we come to you.